 VDP elements that are no longer in use take up valuable disk space on the CX print server.
 To free up disk space, you can delete the VI elements that you no longer need.
+The VDP Management tool is available only with the Professional Power Kit.

-- 1. From the Tools menu, select Resource Center. - In the Resource list, select Cached VDP Elements.
+- From the Tools menu, select Resource Center. - In the Resource list, select Cached VDP Elements.
 Your VDP jobs are listed in the left pane.
 In the right pane, all of the VDP elements that are associated with your job are listed.
-In addition, a thumbnail viewer lets you check elements visually. - 3.
-Select the element that you want to delete, and then click Delete.
+In addition, a thumbnail viewer lets you check elements visually. - Select the element that you want to delete, and then click Delete.